Rock Radio Scrapbook

 Time:

-He was CHEZ-FM's "father of fun", and a key figure in the early development of Canadian FM radio.
+He was CHEZ-FM's "Father of Fun", and a key figure in the early development of Canadian FM radio.

 Chuck Azzarello helped launch Ottawa's first progressive rock station, CHEZ-FM, in the spring of 1977.
 An air personality as well as a programmer, Azzarello helped guide CHEZ-FM to top spot in the Ottawa radio ratings in just 10 years, displacing long-time number-one CFRA.
 The Toronto native was president and general manager of the station when he departed in 1999 after Rogers took over.

 Azzarello made radio waves early in life, helping start Radio York in his second year at the Toronto university.
-His first major professional gig was in 1970 at CHLO St. Thomas, Ont., where he quickly went from air personality to program director.
+His first major professional gig was in 1970 at CHLO St. Thomas, Ontario, where he quickly went from air personality to program director.
 From there, Azzarello moved to CJFM Montreal, followed by a stint at CHUM-FM.
 CHEZ-FM followed.

 One of the highlights of Azzarello's career was his astrology show on CHEZ-FM.
 Astrology was one of his passions and his 10-minute morning show on the subject attracted a loyal audience.
 It was that passion - and a skill in working with people - that led to Azzarello's success.
 Recalling Azzarello in an interview with the Ottawa Citizen, CHEZ-FM music director Steve Colwill said "people really felt they were part of a family back in those days and Chuck looked after them well."